-Life As a Transit and Railroad Police Officer
+What Does it Take to Be a Transit and Railroad Police Officer?

 Job Description & Duties Protect and police railroad and transit property, employees, or passengers.